 The sustaining capital expenditure is allocated for on-going capital development, mining equipment costs (replacements, rebuilds and major overhauls), and other underground infrastructure refurbishment.
 Sustaining capital requirements also include extensions to the ventilation, pumping, and electrical networks that follow capital decline development as the mine goes deeper.
-It should be noted that the Total mine operating cost tables will include the capital development costs to avoid confusion as capitalised mining is simply a taxation function.
+This is in addition to sustaining costs associated with ongoing mill infrastructure maintenance as required which are included in operating cost details.
+The annual sustaining capital costs are detailed in Table 29.

-Table 29: Initial Capital Costs per Annum
+Table 28: Initial Project Capital Cost